Manuel González Prada: Early life

 González Prada was born on 5 January 1844, in Lima to a wealthy, conservative, aristocratic Spanish family.
 His father was the judge and politician Francisco González de Prada Marrón y Lombrera, who served as Member of the Superior Court of Justice of Lima and Mayor of Lima.
 His mother was María Josefa Álvarez de Ulloa y Rodríguez de la Rosa.
 His grandfather was an important administrative figure in the Viceroyalty of Peru.

 Due to the political exile of his father, the family temporarily settled down in Valpariso, where he started his education at an English school.
-During his youth, González Prada would remove the "de" portion of his name in repudiation of his family's aristocratic background.
-He would go on to live much of his life in Lima, living in a city full of Spanish traditions and conservatism, though he would become estranged from much of his family.
+During his youth, González Prada removed the "de" portion of his name in repudiation of his family's aristocratic background.
+He would go on to live much of his life in Lima, living in a city full of Spanish traditions and conservatism, though he became estranged from much of his family.

 Biography

 Travel in south, solitude

 For a period of time, González Prada traveled through Southern Peru, especially near Cerro de Pasco, where he met with peasants and some of the indigenous peoples of Peru, developing an opposition to centralismo in Lima.
-Following the death of his father in 1863, González Prada would live in the Tutumo hacienda of his family until 1869.
-During this period of solitude, he would experiment with a chemistry lab, developing a profitable starch compound, became a more improved poet and received political literature from Europe that would influence him.
+Following the death of his father in 1863, González Prada moved to a hacienda of his family in Tutumo until 1869.
+During this period of solitude, he experimented with a chemistry lab while developing a profitable starch compound, became a more improved poet and received political literature from Europe that would go on to influence his views.

 War of the Pacific

-In 1879, he would release Cuartos de hora just prior to Chile's invasion of Peru, attacking the ruling class and Catholic Church.
-During Peru's impending defeat by Chile in the War of the Pacific, González Prada would stay in his home for three years, refusing to look at the foreign invaders occupying Peru.
+In 1879, González Prada released Cuartos de hora just prior to Chile's invasion of Peru, attacking the ruling class and Catholic Church.
+During Peru's impending defeat by Chile in the War of the Pacific, González Prada stayed in his home for three years, refusing to look at the foreign invaders occupying Peru.
 The conflict proved to him that Peru was a failure under the economic oligarchy and that large reforms were necessary to improve the nation.
-He would identify businessmen, clergy, military leaders and politicians as the upper class, saying that their wealth and power was gained through crony capitalism.
+He identified businessmen, clergy, military leaders and politicians as the upper class, saying that their wealth and power was gained through crony capitalism.
 González Prada saw the political elites in two fashions; the civilian elite who stole public funds through special interest groups and the militaristic caudillos who plundered state coffers blatantly.
 To enforce this system, he said that the elites utilized political repression through the police and military.
 Culturally, he said the elites were foreign to the majority of Peruvians since they adopted Spanish customs and continued colonial practices, including feudalism, continuing inequality and poor development in rural areas.